pollination/pollination-docs/rhino-plugin/pollination-commands/po_extrude2dplans.md

+---
+description: Extrude 2D plans (curves) to solid Breps based on height data.
+A default height will be used if curves do not contains height information.
+---

 # PO_Extrude2DPlans

 Extrude 2D plans (curves) to solid Breps based on height data.
 A default height will be used if curves do not contains height information.